Key Takeaways

 Family Member Killed in an Oklahoma Prison?

-When prison officials know of a substantial risk of violence and fail to act, families can hold them accountable under federal civil rights law—whether the operator is a private company or the state itself.
+When prison officials know of a substantial risk of violence and fail to act, families may have federal civil-rights claims.
+The first step is preserving the proof before it disappears.

 Get a Free Case Evaluation →This article is for general information only and does not constitute legal advice.
 Reading this post does not create an attorney-client relationship.
 Every case depends on specific facts, and no outcome is guaranteed.
 Do not send confidential information until an attorney-client relationship has been established.